DaveStutler/G9/README.md

 ## Model 2: Binary Classification Using SVM - Linear vs. Circular Collisions
 (write here)

-## Model 3: Regression - Predicting the Count of Each Decayed Particle
+## Model 3: Model 3 Regression - Predicting the counts of particles based on the position and stopping power at which they were detected as well as the collider type
 The way our dataframe reads is that at a specific stopping power and position (under either a circular or linear collision), it gives the number of all decayed particles detected.
 As such, since our classification problem appears to be simple, with our second model we wanted to explore answering the question of how we could predict the number of decayed particles in different scenarios depending on stopping power, position, and collision type (linear or circular).